High Triglycerides: Causes, Risks & How to Lower it

 Cardiovascular Diseases

 High triglyceride levels have been linked to an increased risk of cardiovascular disease, even after controlling for other risk factors such as high-density lipoprotein (HDL) cholesterol.
-Elevated levels of triglycerides can occur due to various factors such as genetics, obesity, sedentary lifestyle, excessive alcohol consumption, poorly controlled diabetes, and certain medications.
+Elevated levels of triglycerides can occur due to various factors such as genetics, obesity, a sedentary lifestyle, excessive alcohol consumption, poorly controlled diabetes, and certain medications.
 These high levels have been associated with the formation of plaque in the arteries (atherosclerosis), which can lead to heart attacks or strokes.
 [8]

 Metabolic Syndrome

-Metabolic syndrome is a group of conditions that, when present, increase the risk of diabetes, stroke, and heart disease.
+A metabolic syndrome is a group of conditions that, when present, increase the risk of diabetes, stroke, and heart disease.
 Triglycerides, a type of fat found in the blood, can be elevated in people who have metabolic syndrome.
 High triglyceride levels are considered signs of metabolic syndrome, along with other factors such as high blood pressure, high blood sugar, and excess body fat around the waist.
 [6]

 Obesity